 How do we choose to deal with life?

 Everyone will face adversity or less than ideal circumstances at some time or another in their life.
 People may treat us badly or belittle us.
 Perhaps our life’s circumstances never lived up to our expectations.
 We may lose a loved one or lose something that meant a lot to us.
-The difference is in how we choose to deal with these situations.
+The challenge is in how we choose to deal with these situations.
 The Word of God says that we are to cast all of our cares on Him because He cares for us.
 That is not some of our cares.
 It’s ALL of them; every little thing.
 God needs to be our filter so that He can lead us out of the adversity, not as victims but as victorious overcomers.

 Casting all your care upon him; for he careth for you.
 1 Peter 5:7 KJV